First Electric Traffic Light

 Concerning Hoge’s light, a contemporary article proclaimed, “This system is, perhaps, destined to revolutionize the handling of traffic in congested city streets and should be seriously considered by traffic committees for general adoption.”

 Three years later, Salt Lake City installed a system that connected lights at six intersections that were controlled by the same manual switch.
 Another major milestone occurred in 1920 in Detroit, Michigan.
 There, Police Officer William L. Potts wanted to make the streets safer.
 Inspired by the system of railroad signals, he connected red, amber, and green lights with $37 worth of wire and electrical controls to make the world’s first four-way three-color traffic light.
 In less than a year, 15 of these lights had been put in place in Detroit alone.

-Today, nearly every country in the world uses electric traffic lights with the exception of Bhutan, which still utilizes police to direct traffic.
+Today, nearly every country in the world uses electric traffic lights.
+The exception is Bhutan, which still utilizes police to direct traffic.

 Click here to see what else happened on This Day in History.